I ran a half marathon in June of 2016 in Yellowstone with my sister-in-law and husband. It was one of the WORST experiences of my life.

 Find something you love to do that can help you be consistently active, you don’t necessarily need to run a half marathon.

-But, if you do want to join me in running the half marathon, I would love it!!!
-Go to this page to sign up.
-I have a great training schedule I would be happy to share.
+But, if you do want to run a half marathon, I have a great training schedule I would be happy to share.
 Drop a comment or send me an email and I will get it to you.